On correlation of the 3-fold divisor function with itself: Introduction and statements of results

 where $M_{\ell,k}(X)$ is a main term of order exactly $X (\log X)^{\ell + k - 2}$ and $E_{\ell, k}(X)$ is an error term of order strictly smaller than $M_{\ell, k}(X)$.
 In Table \ref{table:1} we summarize results on the error term $E_{\ell,k}(X)$ for various $\ell$ and $k$.

 An approach to the shifted convolution $\tau_k(n) \tau_\ell(n+h)$ is through what is called a ``level of distribution".
 It is a folklore conjecture that $\tau_k(n)$ all have a level of distribution up to $1-\epsilon$, for any $\epsilon>0$.
 Some known level, or exponent, of distribution for $\tau_k(n)$ was summarized in \cite[Table 1, p.
 33]{Nguyen2021}.
-One of our purpose is to provide a conditional proof for the full asymptotic expansion for \eqref{eq:CorrelationSum}, on assuming the following upper bound for the averaged level of distribution of $\tau_3(n)$ in arithmetic progressions up to level $2/3$ for $k=\ell=3$, and to indicate the barrier in the correlation problem.
+One of the purposes of this paper is to provide a conditional proof for the full asymptotic expansion for \eqref{eq:CorrelationSum}, on assuming the following upper bound for the averaged level of distribution of $\tau_3(n)$ in arithmetic progressions up to level $2/3$ for $k=\ell=3$, and to indicate the barrier in the additive divisor correlation problem.
 This obstacle is summarized in the following

 \begin{conjecture} Let $\epsilon>0$.
 Then, for any $k\ge 1$, we have, uniformly in $1\le h\le X^{\frac{k-1}{k}}$, the upper bound

 as $X\to \infty$, where the implied constant is independent of $h$ and only depends on $\epsilon$. \end{conjecture}